openethereum/openethereum.github.io/The-Parity-Light-Protocol-(PIP).md

 For state and CHT requests which require merkle inclusion proofs, consider the case where the requested key does not exist in the relevant trie.
 In these cases, a proof of _non-existence_ may be supplied: the branch of the trie necessary to attempt the lookup for a specific key and prove that the value is not present.
 This is because an empty response may lead to ambiguity over whether the request simply cannot be served or the peer just refuses to serve it.
 An "exclusion" proof leaves no doubt in the matter.
 Furthermore, the other outputs of the request are undefined (that is, they may take any or potentially no values), and requests which (directly or transitively) rely upon should not be responded to.

-## Buffer Flow
+## Request Credits

-For each connection to a remote peer, we maintain a "buffer" signifying the amount of requests we may make to them, a rate of recharge for that buffer over time, and a cost table which describes the cost, in units of buffer, of each request.
-When making a request, it is a violation of the protocol to request more than the current amount of "buffer" allows.
+For each connection to a remote peer, we maintain an amount of "request credits" which are spent upon each request, a rate of recharge for those credits over time, and a cost table which describes the cost, in credits, of each request.
+When making a request, it is a violation of the protocol to request more than the current amount of credits allows.
 Missing responses may lead to a refund the cost of their corresponding request, but are not required to.
-On response, the server replies with the new buffer value, which must be at least the previous buffer value minus the cost of the made requests and at most the `MaxBuffer`.
+On response, the server replies with the new amount of credits.

 Maintain the following values (given in the handshake, updated via other messages):

-**Max Buffer**: `U`
+**Max Credits**: `U`

-The cap on buffer for this peer.
+The maximum amount of request credits we're allowed to have for this peer.

 **Rate of Recharge**: `U`

-The rate at which the buffer value recharges per second.
+The rate at which the credits recharge per second.
 May be `0`.

 **Base Cost**: `U`

-The base cost to be charged for each request packet sent.
+The base cost (in credits) to be charged for each request packet sent.

 **Cost Table**: `P`